aleontiev/dj/README.md

 The following core blueprints are supported:

-* model
+* model NAME

 ### django run COMMAND [...ARGS]

 Run any Django command in development mode.

-If `--docker` is passed, uses Docker to run the app (the Docker CLI must be installed).
+A virtual environment will be used to build and run the app.
-Otherwise, a temporary virtual environment will be used to build and run the app.
+The current system version of Python will be used.

 # Developing Addons